Welcome to Beauty Cosmetic Surgery | 20 Years of Experience!

 BICHECTOMY-Buccal Fat Removal

-Bichectomy is a plastic surgery procedure designed to narrow the middle and lower part of the face.
+Buccal fat removal surgery is a plastic surgery procedure designed to narrow the cheek area and improve facial contours.

 Also referred to as the "Hollywood cheek," bichectomy removes buccal fat from the cheeks, resulting in more defined cheekbones, a thinner cheek, and an overall slimmer, more sculpted face.